BIO: Jarell Martin was born in Baton Rouge, Louisiana (USA) where he attended Madison Prep High School.

 Jarell Martin made his NBL debut with the Sydney Kings at 26 years of age.
 He scored 11 points in his first game.

-Sydney faced a major roster turnover after finishing runners-up to Perth in a Covid induced conclusion to the 2020 Grand Final.
-The team looked to recover from the loss of both All-NBL First Team forward Jae’Sean Tate and head coach Will Weaver, who both inked contracts with the NBA’s Houston Rockets while veterans Kevin Lisch, Andrew Bogut and Lucas Walker all retired.
-Kings assistant Adam Forde took up the reigns this season after being with the organisation since 2019 and replaced the outgoing talent with import Jarell Martin, Angus Glover (via Illawarra), and rookie Dejan Vasiljevic (via Miami University).
-During the preseason, Sydney lost promising forward Xavier Cooks to a foot injury and signed Tom Vodanovich (via New Zealand) as an injury replacement just before their opening game.
-The team’s injury woes continued when Angus Glover tore his ACL and would miss all but two games for the season.
+Sydney faced a major roster turnover after finishing runners-up to Perth in a COVID-induced conclusion to the 2020 Grand Final.
+The team looked to recover from the loss of All-NBL First Team forward Jae’Sean Tate (to Houston) and head coach Will Weaver (to Houston), while veterans Kevin Lisch, Andrew Bogut and Lucas Walker retired.
+Kings assistant Adam Forde took up the reins after joining the organisation in 2019 and replaced the outgoing talent with import Jarell Martin, Angus Glover (via Illawarra) and rookie Dejan Vasiljevic (via Miami University).
+During the preseason, Sydney lost Xavier Cooks to a foot injury expected to keep him out for three to four months and signed Tom Vodanovich (via New Zealand) as an injury replacement just before their opening game.

 2021/22